 Whatever the question, there is an informational intent in the question.
 The user asks a question, the search engine needs to not only understand the words, it also needs to understand the intent of the question to deliver what it thinks will be the most relevant result.

-They know that when you ask “how far away is the sun?”, you probably don’t want to know how far the offices of The Sun newspaper are from your house, you want to know how far that burning ball of gas in the sky is from Earth.
+They know that when you ask “How far away is the sun?”, you probably don’t want to know how far the offices of The Sun newspaper are from your house, you want to know how far that burning ball of gas in the sky is from Earth.

-The question could require a simple answer, like the example above, or if it’s a more complicated question like “what is cryptocurrency?”, the answer needed might be more informed.
+The question could require a simple answer, like the example above, or if it’s a more complicated question like “What is cryptocurrency?”, the answer needed might be more informed.

 That’s fine if the query is phrased like a question, but not all of them are.
-If the query is ‘Houses of Parliament directions” or “spaghetti bolognese”, it’s less clear, so the algorithm needs to work out what you want based on a less than obvious request.
+If the query is ‘Houses of Parliament directions” or “spaghetti bolognese”, it’s less clear, so the algorithm needs to work out what you want based on a less-than-obvious request.

 The algorithm will assume that, if you type ‘spaghetti bolognese’ as a query, the probable intent is to find a recipe for it, rather than to find out its culinary history.
-Also, if your query starts with “how to…” you’re looking for help to do something, so will first often offer up videos and pictures to help you do whatever it is.
+Also, if your query starts with “how to…” you’re probably looking for help to do something, so will first often offer up videos and pictures to help you do whatever it is.

 Typical words that will derive informational intent include the classics '“who…”, “what…”, “where..”, “why…” and “when…” but also can incorporate things like “learn…”, “a guide to…” or “the best way to…”.
-Informational intent doesn’t exclusively include these words, there are plenty of others, so when doing research on keywords for your site or blog post, use these kind of modifiers to find different examples of intent to make sure you cover your bases.
+Informational intent doesn’t exclusively include these words, there are plenty of others, so when doing research on keywords for your site or blog post, use these kinds of modifiers to find different examples of intent to make sure you cover your bases.

 2. NAVIGATIONAL INTENT

-Navigational intent is pretty straight-forward and is used when it seems like the intent is for the user to navigate to a specific website.
+Navigational intent is pretty straightforward and is used when it seems like the intent is for the user to navigate to a specific website.

 People who, for example, type ‘Twitter’ or ‘Facebook’ into a search box are usually looking to go to those respective websites.
 It’s also often easier than typing the full URL into the navigation bar, or it happens when they don’t know it.

-The search engines understand navigational intent through the use of brand names or the actual name of the product or service you’re looking for.
+Search engines understand navigational intent through the use of brand names or the actual name of the product or service you’re looking for.
 They know when you type ‘Facebook’ you’re not looking for a list of books on faces.
 Of course, you might be, but it’s not going to bring those up immediately.